 You can say that all work is always planned before you do the work.
 That is a fact.
 The question is how efficient can this be done?

-I have worked with many plants where they have no planners because the maintenance organization was unable to justify a maintenance planner(s) position.
+I have worked with many plants where they have no maintenance planner because the maintenance organization was unable to justify a maintenance planner(s) position.

-Here I like to offer some ideas on how we successfully have helped maintenance organizations justify more efficient planning with planners.
+Here I like to offer some ideas on how we successfully have helped maintenance organizations justify more efficient planning with a maintenance planner.

-With or without planners somebody always does planning of work otherwise the work could not be done.
-In an organization without planners the following is a typical situation:
+With or without a maintenance planner somebody always does planning of work otherwise the work could not be done.
+In an organization without a maintenance planner the following is a typical situation:

 (Working hours 07:00 – 15:30)